 As of 2012[update], industrial parks within the town house more than 30 mid-size businesses, with the largest one, the "Palm Coast Data" company, employing close to 1,000 people.
 Flagler County has had one of the highest rates of population growth in the United States since 1990, according to the U.S. Bureau of the Census.
 However, the area was hit extremely hard by the housing bust's recession.
 In December 2009, it had the worst unemployment rate of the state of Florida's largest metropolitan areas, according to the Bureau of Labor Statistics.
 The unemployment rate at that time was 16.9 percent.

-Klufas is the longest serving on the Council, having been elected in 2016.
-Danko was elected in 2020, Alfin was elected in 2021, and Pontieri was elected in 2022.
-Conucilwoman Cathy Heighter resigned her seat in August 2024, leading to the appointment of Gambaro to serve out the remaining two years of her term.
-The Palm Coast City Council has a two-term limit instituted by the City Charter, with the exception of those members serving a partial term from a special election (Alfin is).
+Pontieri is the longest serving on the Council, having been elected in 2022.
+Norris, Miller, and Stevens were elected in 2024.
+Former Councilwoman Cathy Heighter resigned her seat in August 2024, leading to the appointment of Gambaro to serve out the remaining two years of her term.
+The Palm Coast City Council has a two-term limit instituted by the City Charter, with the exception of those members serving a partial term from a special election.
 Those members may serve two four-year terms along with the duration of the partial term, as decided by the voters.
 Palm Coast City Council races are nonpartisan, though members' political affiliation is often available to residents in public registration data.

 At the county level, Palm Coast is served by the Flagler Board of County Commissioners, Flagler School Board, and East Flagler Mosquito Control District.